Maitake mushrooms are among the most common edible mushroom varieties.

 All mushrooms are nutrient-dense in this way, and morel mushrooms are another nutritious option worth looking at.

 There have been several animal studies on how maitake mushrooms may affect markers of cardiovascular health.
 In a study on rodents, supplementation with whole maitake mushroom powder led to significant decreases (-22%) in triglyceride levels (8).

 Furthermore, other rodent trials have found that maitake mushroom extract may help to lower age-related hypertension and reduce systolic blood pressure (9, 10).

 However, it is essential to note that rodent trials using maitake extracts do not infer that humans consuming whole maitake mushrooms would experience the same results.

 Unfortunately, there is a lack of human trials on maitake mushrooms in this area.
 As a result, adequate human trials are necessary before claiming anything other than a “potential” benefit for cardiovascular health.

 Maitake Mushrooms Contain Bioactive Polysaccharides

-Similar to the famed shiitake mushrooms, maitake mushrooms contain various bioactive compounds.
+Similar to other mushrooms like king oyster and shiitake mushrooms, maitake mushrooms contain various bioactive compounds.

 Maitake mushrooms contain beta-D-glucans, an interesting polysaccharide that may have a variety of benefits.